hades42/HandMade/README.md

 ## Requirement

-* You should install Visual Studio (making to check for C/C++ tool kit in the process of installing VS because we are going to take the x64 compiler from there to compile the bulid for the game)
+* You should install Visual Studio (making sure to check for C/C++ tool kit in the process of installing VS because we are going to take the x64 compiler from there to compile the bulid for the game)

 * To get the path of the compiler for VS2022(which is the current version I'm using):